Petchanop/AcuitMeshTest/README.md

 # AcuitMeshTest

 Use vscode devcontainer to run this repo
-- fill variable in tic-tac-toe/.env.sample
+- create .env file and fill variable use tic-tac-toe/.env.sample as an example
 - ctrl + shift + p
 - select rebuild and reopen with container
 - initialize project with npm i